fmanimashaun/problem-solve/README.md

 # problem-solve
-The is a collection of various solutions I invented while tasking my 9-5 jobs
+The is a collection of various solutions I created while tasking my 9-5 jobs